krishnakarthik9/cs330_assignment1/README.txt

 Check if it's parent is waiting for it
 If so then Set interrupts off and start runing paretn using ThreadIsReadyToRun() function set interrupts back on
-Then Destroy the thread using Finish() function
+Make sure to set its childStatus with its exit status so that its parent knows it exited Then Destroy the thread using Finish() function